Seedlings in a tray.

 Pension and other benefits

-Pension benefits shall solely contain defined contribution pension benefits, unless the manager is subject to defined benefit pension under applicable collective agreement provisions.
-The planned retirement age is 65 years.
-The defined contribution pension shall have total a maximum of 50% of the fixed annual salary.
+Pension benefits shall solely contain defined premium pension benefits, unless the executive is subject to defined benefit pension under applicable collective agreement provisions.
+The defined premium pension (including health insurance) shall total a maximum of 50 percent of the fixed annual salary.

 Other benefits may include, for example, health insurance, company car and wellness allowance.

-In the event of termination of employment, a notice period of two years shall typically apply if termination is initiated by the company, or one year, if termination is initiated by the manager.
-There will be no severance pay.
+In the event of termination of employment, a notice period of two years shall typically apply if the termination is initiated by the company, or one year, if termination is initiated by the executive.
+Severance pay shall not occur.

 Decision-making process and reporting

-Issues regarding remuneration to senior managers shall be dealt with by the Board of Directors’ remuneration committee and, in case of the President, be decided by the Board of Directors.
-The remuneration committee’s tasks shall also include preparing the Board of Directors’ decision to propose guidelines for remuneration to senior managers, as well as monitoring and evaluating the application of these.
-The senior managers shall not participate in the Board of Directors’ nor the remuneration committee’s processing of and resolutions regarding remuneration-related matters in so far as they are affected by such matters.
+Issues regarding remuneration to senior executives shall be dealt with by the Board of Directors’ Remuneration Committee and, in case of the President, be decided by the Board of Directors.
+The Remuneration Committee’s tasks shall also include preparing the Board of Directors’ decision to propose guidelines for remuneration to senior executives, as well as monitoring and evaluating the application of these.
+The senior executive shall not participate in the Board of Directors’ nor the Remuneration Committee’s processing of and resolutions regarding remuneration-related matters in so far as they are affected by such matters.

 The guidelines do not take precedence over mandatory provisions under applicable employment regulation or collective agreements.
 They are also not applicable to agreements already signed.